Murder Mystery Game AI

 • Social deduction creates natural drama and memorable "gotcha" moments

-• Works perfectly with 15–30 players (split into multiple games if needed)
+• Works well with large gatherings split into multiple simultaneous games if needed

 • Setup takes just 3 minutes, leaving more time for actual gameplay